-Text: The lab manual for the mechanics section can be downloaded from the website listed above.
+Text: The lab manual for the e&m section can be downloaded from the website listed above.
+It will be uploaded to the website while the semester progresses.
+Please check back regularly.

 Student learning outcomes:

 • To understand the importance of experiments as the basis of the scientific method.